QashQaw/Lego_Millinium_Falcon_with_ESP-32/README.md

 ```

 ### landing()
+---

-The final function for now
+The final function for now is ligtning up the lanfing bridge, which is open with personal on the ground in front.
 ```
 #######################
 ##  Our Landing bridge